ubports/docs.ubports.com/humanguide/design-concepts/system-palette.rst

 -  #000000 Black

 Black is used in some versions of the brandmark for flexibility of application and where print restrictions apply.
 It can also be used for body copy.

 Supporting colours
 ~~~~~~~~~~~~~~~~~~

-Supporting colour palette for when communications have a consumer or
+Supporting colour palette for when communications have a consumer or enterprise focus.
-enterprise focus.

 .. figure:: /_static/images/humanguide/color-LightAubergine.svg

 -  #77216F Light aubergine

-Light aubergine for a consumer focus
+Light aubergine for a consumer focus.

 .. figure:: /_static/images/humanguide/color-MidAubergine.svg

 -  #5E2750 Mid aubergine

-Mid aubergine for a balance of both
+Mid aubergine for a balance of both.

 .. figure:: /_static/images/humanguide/color-DarkAubergine.svg

 -  #2C001E Dark aubergine

-Dark aubergine for an enterprise focus
+Dark aubergine for an enterprise focus.

 Neutral colours
 ~~~~~~~~~~~~~~~